 Today, a new material has the potential to alter the future.
 Dubbed a “supermaterial,” graphene has researchers the world over scrambling to better understand it.
-The material’s long list of superlative traits make it seem almost magical, but it could have very real and drastic implications for the future of physics and engineering.
+Graphene’s long list of miraculous traits makes it seem almost magical, but it could have very real and drastic implications for the future of physics and engineering.

 What exactly is graphene?